In This Article

 Is Spicy Food Bad For Digestion?

-Digging into a spicy meal isn't necessarily bad for digestion, but nutritionists say it can pose problems and trigger symptoms among people who have digestive issues like acid reflux, irritable bowel syndrome (IBS), and inflammatory bowel disease (IBD).
+Digging into a spicy meal isn't necessarily bad for digestion, but our experts say it can pose problems and trigger symptoms among people who have digestive issues like acid reflux, irritable bowel syndrome (IBS), and inflammatory bowel disease (IBD).
 Put simply: Spicy foods don’t usually cause a digestive problem, but they may aggravate these problems.

 "Because every person’s gut health is unique to them, spicy foods can cause one person to have an upset stomach and leave other people feeling totally fine," Zeitlin says.
 "If you already have reflux or IBS, then typically, spicy foods can cause you to feel more uncomfortable and kick-start your usual symptoms; for example, frequent trips to the bathroom."